Opentrons/opentrons/DEV_SETUP.md

 - git
 - curl
 - ssh
-- Pyenv (see below) with a recent interpreter of your choice, like 3.10
+- pyenv (see below) with a recent interpreter of your choice, like 3.10
 - Node.js v14

 ### pyenv